Fastest Master’s in Library Science Degrees Online (2026)

 • ALA-accredited since 1924; 36 credits required

-• Full-time completion in two years
+• Full-time completion in two years; part-time in three to four

 • Required 120-hour practicum for hands-on experience

-• Double degree options with law and music programs
+• Double-degree options with law and music programs

-University of California-Los Angeles
+University of Pittsburgh-Pittsburgh

 #9